-Water Intake Grate Inspection
+Ride Plate and Water Intake Grate Inspection

-Inspect jet pump water intake grate for damage.
+Inspect ride plate and jet pump water intake grate for damage.
 See your Sea-Doo dealer to have any damaged part repaired or replaced.

 The tether cord must always be removed from the engine cut-off switch prior to inspecting the intake grate.